 An employer or its agent who discriminates against an employee because the employee has complained of a violation of M.G.L.c.
 151 is liable for damages of not less than one month's wages but no more than two month's wages of such individual, costs of the suit and reasonable attorney's fees.
 (M.G.L.c.
 151, s.
 19)

 An action under M.G.L.c.
-151 may be commenced with three years after the cause of action accrued; however, the limitation period is tolled from the date the employee files a complaint with the attorney general until the date the attorney general issues a letter authorizing a private right of action.
+151 must be commenced within three years after the cause of action accrued; however, the limitation period is tolled from the date the employee files a complaint with the attorney general until the date the attorney general issues a letter authorizing a private right of action.
 (M.G.L.c.
 151, s.
 20A)